MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-overview.md

 ## Build a client

 You can enable your own client application to communicate with your bot by using the Direct Line API.
 The Direct Line API implements an authentication mechanism that uses standard secret/token patterns and provides a stable schema, even if your bot changes its protocol version.
-For details about using the Direct Line API to enable communication between a client and your bot, see [Key concepts](bot-framework-rest-direct-line-concepts.md).
+To learn more about using the Direct Line API to enable communication between a client and your bot, see [Key concepts](bot-framework-rest-direct-line-3-0-concepts.md).